tay3434/recursion-activity/README.md

 1. clone this repo
 2. implement the `countDownThenUp` method (follow along with me in class)
-2. implement the `bunnies` method and write jUnit tests for this method
+2. implement the `bunnyEars` method and write jUnit tests for this method

 ## Handin instructions: